Go directly to product information

 General advice

 • use long pepper whole or broken.
-When you grind the pepper, grind your pepper shortly before use, and store any excess ground in a tightly sealed container.
+When grinding the pepper, grind your pepper shortly before use, and store any excess ground in a well-sealed jar.

-• the whole or broken pepper works best in stews, so that the pepper has time to integrate,
+• the whole or broken pepper is best used in stews, so that the pepper has time to integrate,

-• add ground long pepper to your preparation at the very last minute
+• add ground long pepper to your preparation at the very last moment

 Save:

-• store your long pepper in closed packaging
+• save your long pepper in closed packaging

 • preferably store in a dark, dry and cool place